This article has been updated since its original publication to reflect 2022 SEFA standards.

 Required SEFA Footnotes

 Lastly, the SEFA also requires specific footnotes.
 As discussed previously, the organization must disclose the outstanding balance of any loan and loan guarantees reported on the SEFA as of the end of the audit period.
-Additionally, organizations must disclose their accounting policies for preparing the SEFA and if they applied as allowed by Uniform Guidance.
-If an organization did not elect this rate, the organization still needs to note that it did not in the footnotes.
-The footnotes cannot be silent on this item.
+Additionally, organizations are required to disclose whether or not they utilized the de minimis indirect recovery during the year.
+A SEFA Disclosure Checklist published by the AICPA’s Government Audit Quality Center is helpful in applying the SEFA disclosure requirements.